Karri6/Sportsradar/README.md

 ### Clone the repository

-Clone the repository to a suitable directory, for example: users/user/documents/
+Clone the repository to a suitable directory, for example: users/ your username /documents/

 ```
 git clone https://github.com/Karri6/Sportsradar.git